the-turing-way/the-turing-way/ACCESSIBILITY.md

 As an open source community that relies on  projects and platforms for our underlying infrastructure, we acknowledge that we are limited in what standalone access-centered support we can offer.
 Our project is built with JupyterBook and using the Github platform.
 Both of these platforms have policies that address how they address the [W3C WAI's Web Content Accessibility Guidelines 2.0](https://www.w3.org/TR/WCAG/).
 You can read more about the the experience of a researcher at Accessible Notebooks Hackathon in ["Notebooks For All: Making Jupyter Notebooks More Accessible"](https://astrobites.org/2023/06/10/notebooks-for-all/) and about Github's work in the [Github Accessibility Report](https://accessibility.github.com/).

-As a community however, we are committed to ensuring broader accessibility of our resources through using this infrastructure through:
+As a community, we are further committed to ensuring broader accessibility of our resources through using this infrastructure through:

 - Choosing sufficient color contrast in our hand-drawn images that make our images accessible in the context of color-blindness
 - Using and employing appropriate and relevant alt text (also known as 'alternative text') for all of our images, charts, and data visualisations (an ongoing project with in the community)
 - Navigation without the need for a mouse or track pad during either the reading process on JupyterBook and/or contributing process on Github